peering through the narrow slit of the Berlin Wall

 Architecture Walking Tour

-Context Tours offers a great walking seminar about Divided Berlin in their signature style – led by experts and docents from the area.
+Context Tours offers a great walking seminar about Divided Berlin in its signature style, which is led by experts and docents from the area.
 It compares the architecture focused on the group vs. the individual.
 This four hour walk starts you in East Berlin at the Frankfurter Gate and provides you a complete rundown of the history starting in 1945 when Berlin was left in rubble.
 The talk covers rebuilding Berlin, uprisings, architecture, and city planning in both East and West Berlin.
 Buildings and roadways in East Germany were built with inclusion in mind to promote the new socialist society.
-While West Germany was showing their independence by building single family homes and living spaces which encouraged individualism.
+Meanwhile, West Germany showed its independence by building single-family homes and living spaces, which encouraged individualism.

 Tour leader showing old photos of Berlin during cold war